gdsc-gvp/Problem-Solving/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 ## Problem-Solving
-A place where you can learn and practise various Problems and algorithms
+Problem solving is an art of solving some real time challenges.
+And this is a place to get started, you can find many problems to solve, learn and implement here.
+This repo covers all kinds of data structures like Arrays, Stacks, Queues, Trees, Graphs and many more.

 ## Contributing
 This repository is contribution friendly.
 If you'd like to add or improve any algorithm, your contribution is welcome!